an-owl/hootux/README.md

 This part is mostly for my own sanity to try to manage what I want to do and to lay out the things I need to to to achieve them.

+ - Remove combinedAllocator in favour of a solution that doesn't suck.
  - Replace InterruptIndex with abstract IRQ type
    - Replace all its uses
  - Unify initialization of ACPI consumers